 CMC’s Latinx enrollment has doubled in six years to 27%, qualifying CMC to apply for federal Hispanic-Serving Institution status.

 Our student records currently report ethnicity as follows:

 - 5% US Minorities

 Our college is located across 7,500 square miles in the north-central area of Colorado.
-We have 11 campuses and sites in seven Colorado counties, including Routt, Eagle, Lake, Garfield, Pitkin, Summit and Chaffee.
+We have 11 campuses and sites in eight Colorado counties, including Chaffee, Eagle, Fremont, Garfield, Lake, Pitkin, Routt, Summit.
 Our residential campuses are located in Glenwood Springs, Steamboat Springs and Leadville.
 Check out our District Map.